Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/1-call-api/README.md

-# Vanilla JavaScript single-page application (SPA) using MSAL.js to authorize users for calling a protected web API on Azure AD
+# Vanilla JavaScript single-page application (SPA) using MSAL.js to authorize users for calling a protected web API on Microsoft Entra ID

  1. [Overview](#overview)
  1. [Scenario](#scenario)